Sean Hannity responds to ‘ironic’ report that detailed his $90 million property empire

 The Fox News host was able to build some of the portfolio with assistance from the Department of Housing and Urban Development.
 HUD reportedly granted Hannity loans to help fund mortgages worth $17.9 million to help purchase two Georgia apartment buildings.
 The department, under HUD Secretary Ben Carson, recently increased the value of those loans by $5 million, The Guardian reported.

-Hannity did not disclose that fact while interviewing and praising HUD Secretary Ben Carson on his primetime program last year.
+Hannity did not disclose that fact while interviewing and praising HUD Secretary Ben Carson on his prime-time program last year.

 “I have never discussed with anybody at HUD the original loans that were obtained in the Obama years, nor the subsequent refinance of such loans, as they are a private matter,” Hannity said.
 “I had no role in, or responsibility for, any HUD involvement in any of these investments.
 I can say that every rigorous process and strict standard of improvement requirements were followed; all were met, fulfilled and inspected.
 The LLC’s are REAL companies that spend real investment money on real properties.”

-While Hannity is listed as the hidden owner behind some of the shell companies, his attorney, Christopher Reeves, did not dispute to The Guardian that Hannity owns all of them.
+While Hannity was listed as the hidden owner behind some of the shell companies, his attorney, Christopher Reeves, did not dispute to The Guardian that Hannity owned all of them.

-Reeves told the publication in an email that he struggles “to find any relevance” regarding the holdings.
+Reeves told the publication in an email that he struggled “to find any relevance” regarding the holdings.

 “I doubt you would find it very surprising that most people prefer to keep their legal and personal financial issues private,” he said.
 “Mr Hannity is no different.”

-The 20 shell companies tied to Hannity were formed in Georgia and have been used to purchase properties in Alabama, Florida, Georgia, New York, North Carolina, Texas and Vermont.
+The 20 shell companies tied to Hannity were formed in Georgia and have been used to purchase properties in Alabama, Florida, Georgia, New York, North Carolina, Texas, and Vermont.

 ‘I really think that you should have disclosed your relationship with Cohen’

-Hannity’s real estate investments became a subject of scrutiny after the Cohen revelation in Manhattan federal court last week.
+Hannity’s real-estate investments became a subject of scrutiny after the Cohen revelation in Manhattan federal court last week.
 At the request of US District Judge Kimba Wood last Monday, Cohen’s attorneys disclosed in court that Hannity was the third client of Cohen’s from the past year.

 The attorneys previously said in a filing that Cohen had represented three clients in the past year, including Trump and Elliott Broidy, a Republican fundraiser.
 They argued that the third client should remain anonymous and said the client did not allow them to disclose that they had used Cohen’s services.

-Cohen arranged a $130,000 payment to the porn star Stormy Daniels shortly before the 2016 election to ensure her silence about an alleged affair she says she had with Trump in 2006.
+Cohen arranged a $130,000 payment to the adult-film star Stormy Daniels shortly before the 2016 election to ensure her silence about an alleged affair she says she had with Trump in 2006.
 Cohen also facilitated a $1.6 million payment to a former Playboy model who said Broidy got her pregnant, The Wall Street Journal reported last week.

 Hannity was widely criticized for not disclosing the relationship with Cohen on his program, where he blasted the investigation.